 “I failed in some subjects in exam, but my friend passed in all.
 Now he is an engineer in Microsoft and I am the owner of Microsoft.”

 Even the richest philanthropist in America dealt with a huge setback before finding success.
 When Gates and future Microsoft co-founder Paul Allen first created their first business Traf-O-Data, they aimed to make a product that would process data and optimize web traffic.
-Only problem is, they couldn’t get the machine to work!
+The only problem is, they couldn’t get the machine to work!
 That being said, Gates’ failure at Traf-O-Data laid down the groundwork for creating the largest worldwide personal computer software 5 years later when Microsoft was born.

 Oprah Was Deemed “Unfit for TV”